Jump toUpdate content

 More information on the directory structure of Jeykill is available directly in their documentation.

-In this tutorial you have installed a Jekyll development Instance to deploy your website and to run it locally on this machine for testing purposes.
-We have also set up Git to push the website to a production server and to generate it automatically with Jekyll, before it is finally served to our users by Nginx.
-If you want to learn more about Jekyll, you can read the official documentation.
+In this tutorial, you have installed a Jekyll development Instance to deploy your website and run it locally on this machine for testing purposes.
+You have also set up Git to push the website to a production server and generate it automatically with Jekyll, before it is finally served to our users by Nginx.
+To learn more about Jekyll, read the official documentation.